alturnative/DateCriteria.NET/README.md

 # DateCriteria.NET

-A date flag calcalator that accepts very basic but dynamic input criteria.
+A date flag calculator that accepts very basic but dynamic input criteria.
-The rules within a criterion must *all* be satisfied for the criterion to be considered a match for a given date, and *any* of the criteria can match for a date to be considered satisfying that criteria as a whole.
+The constraints within a rule must *all* be satisfied for the rule to be considered a match for a given date, and *any* of the rules can match for a date to be considered satisfying that criteria as a whole.
 This can be used in any situation where calendar dates need to be flagged as meeting a specific criteria, such as: business v.s. non-business days,